|

 manual compasses however many sailors still use a Binnacle

-compass due to it's relative simplicity of use.
+compass due to it's simplicity of use and reliability.

 - 7 inches tall.